Lethukuthula-Sibiya/Project-1---IT-Developments/README.md

 This is a critical security principle I must adhere to.
 Because exposing such information can lead to severe consequences, including unauthorized access, data breaches, and financial loss.

+---

+### License
+This repository is licensed under the MIT License.